BlockstreamResearch/bip-frost-dkg/README.md

 However, the setup of keys is typically performed in a one-time ceremony at the inception of the system (and possibly repeated in large time intervals, e.g., every few months).
 In other words, what is primarily required to ensure liveness in these applications is a robust signing protocol (and a solution for FROST exists [[RRJSS22](https://eprint.iacr.org/2022/550)], and not a robust DKG protocol.

+TODO In such cases it is not possible to identify the misbehaving participant (unless they misbehave in certain trivial ways).

 ### Structure of this Document